Starting secondary school: what to expect for children with disability or chronic conditions

 - key dates, like orientation days or student support group meeting dates

-- timelines for each step of the transition process.
+- timelines for each step of the transition process

-It’s a good idea to put together the transition plan when your child is in Year 6.
-It’ll be most useful for the secondary school if you and the primary school staff develop it together.
+Also, it’ll be most useful for the secondary school if you and the primary school staff develop it together.
 For example, you can supply the medical reports and diagnostic assessments, and school staff can describe your child’s learning and classroom needs.

 Student support groups for children with disability starting secondary school

 A student support group (SSG) is a partnership between you and school staff.
-It can also include therapists or medical professionals who work with your child.
-The idea is to ensure coordinated support for your child’s educational needs.

 It’s also a chance for you to find out how you and school staff will work together once your child starts secondary school.
 For example, at secondary school, your child will probably work with many teachers.
 You can ask how all these teachers will know about and contribute to your child’s individual learning plan and care needs.